Best iPhone portable chargers and power banks for 2020: Mophie, MyCharge and more

-Battery cases for iPhones used to be a go-to purchase for people to get the battery life and extra charging that they needed to just get through a day, but a battery case makes your iPhone bulky and heavy.
-And now that phones are growing larger in size, the battery case doesn't always make as much sense as other forms of portable power output, like a power bank or portable battery charger, now do.
+Battery cases for iPhones used to be a go-to purchase for those looking to get the extra charging and battery life that they needed to just get through a day.
+But a battery case makes your iPhone bulky and heavy.
+And now that phones are growing ever-bigger in size, the battery case doesn't always make as much sense as other forms of portable power output, like a portable battery charger or power bank, now do.

 To that end, I've rounded up the best portable power banks and battery chargers for iPhone out there.
 Although they cost more, I personally like batteries that have a Lightning cable built into them, so I don't have to worry about carrying around a charging cable for fast charging.
 But I've also included some budget charge picks for those who want to spend as little on charging their iPhone as possible.
 And, while we have a similar list of best power banks for Android phones, anything here without an integrated Lightning cable will work perfectly well when charging an Android smartphone (or any other portable gadget), so long as you provide a USB-C- or Micro-USB-compatible cable.